omegart-coding/secret-hitler-statsite/README.md

 # secret-hitler-statsite
-Nettside for statistikk Secret Hitler innad vennegruppe
+Website for statistics for the game Secret Hitler for my friend group.

+Private project.